-OVERVIEW: This funder supports early education, employment, and year-around/after school enrichment for preteens and teens.
+OVERVIEW: The A.C.
+Ratshesky Foundation supports early education, employment, and year-around/after school enrichment for preteens and teens.
 Programs that support disadvantaged Jewish populations in Boston are of particular interest.

 FUNDING AREAS: Family partnering in early education, employment and self-sufficiency, and active learning for preteens and teens

-IP TAKE: Make sure to highlight how your program serves Boston’s Jewish community as part of its overall goal.
-Tie “lifelong learning” into your proposal, regardless of what program area you’re applying to.
+IP TAKE: Make sure to highlight how a program serves Boston’s Jewish community as part of its overall goal.
+Tie “lifelong learning” into the proposal, regardless of the program area.

 PROFILE: Established in 1916, the A.C.
 Ratshesky Foundation adopted its current name in 1930.
 Abraham C. “Cap” Ratshesky was a Boston native and a son of Jewish immigrants.
 He and his brother founded the United States Trust Company, which provided Jewish immigrants with access to capital and banking services.
 He was a social activist and politician, having served in the Massachusetts Republican State Committee, the Republican National Convention in 1904, the Massachusetts State Legislature, and as a United States Minister to Czechoslovakia.
 Today, the foundation’s interest areas are family partnering in early education, employment and self-sufficiency, and active learning for preteens and teens.